St. Petersburg paradox: Ergodicity

 An early resolution containing the essential mathematical arguments assuming multiplicative dynamics was put forward in 1870 by William Allen Whitworth.
 An explicit link to the ergodicity problem was made by Peters in 2011.
 These solutions are mathematically similar to using the Kelly criterion or logarithmic utility.
-Conceptually, however, they are different because they emphasize the interpretation of expected value as an ensemble average and identify as a more relevant criterion the growth of the player's wealth as experienced over time.
 General dynamics beyond the purely multiplicative case can correspond to non-logarithmic utility functions, as was pointed out by Carr and Cherubini in 2020.

 Recent discussions

-Although this paradox is three centuries old, new arguments have still been introduced in recent years.